 Cessna wants EASA to certify its Skycatcher light-sport aircraft.
 Tracy Leopold, business leader for the 162, says the aircraft currently is only permitted to operate in nine countries and EASA approval will provide expanded sales opportunities.
 Leopold stresses that the aircraft – which is not certified in the U.S., but meets ASTM standards for certification – will remain a light-sport aircraft in the U.S., even if it is certified in Europe.
 Cessna has been collaborating with both the FAA ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Cessna Seeks Skycatcher EASA Certification".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Cessna Seeks Skycatcher EASA Certification".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.